murugapl/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 ![Screenshot of clinic invitations summary page from a completed school.](/assets/images/send-clinic-invitations-summary.png)

+### Sending booking reminders for clinics

 To send booking reminders for subsequent clinics:
 1. Go to **Sessions**
 2. Go to the **Community clinics** link under the **Scheduled** tab
 3. Go to **Send booking reminders**.
 This will show you a summary of children you can invite again to the next clinic
 4. Click the **Send booking reminders** button

-You will only be able to send clinic booking reminders to children that have been invited for a previous clinic, but have still not been vaccinated.
+You will only be able to send clinic booking reminders to parents of children that have been invited for a previous clinic, but have still not been vaccinated.
 You can only send one invitation per child per clinic session date.

 ![Screenshot of booking reminders link for community clinics.](/assets/images/send-booking-reminders.png)